How Big Ag & Aging Infrastructure Are Blighting Our Beaches

 From Bathrooms to Beaches

 We all know sewage spills hurt the environment.
-They pollute rivers, streams and other waters.
+They pollute rivers, streams, and other waters.
 Their toxins and pathogens endanger our health.
-Toxic overflows destroy aquatic ecosystems, kill fish and close shellfish harvesting areas.
-And as we try to enjoy the summer season, sewage spills have made many waters too polluted to swim, boat or fish in.
-Over the last five years, about a third of U.S. beaches have had at least one advisory or closing each year.
+Toxic overflows destroy aquatic ecosystems, kill fish, and close shellfish harvesting areas.
+And as we try to enjoy the summer season, sewage spills have made many waters too polluted to swim, boat, or fish in.
+Over the last five years, about 30% of U.S. beaches have had at least one advisory or closing each year.

 Aging and poorly designed sewage and stormwater systems lead to closures.
-Sewer spills led to nearly 15% of beach closing and advisories with known causes.
-Many more with unknown causes were certainly related to wastewater events.
+Sewer spills and septic tanks led to nearly one-fifth of beach closings and advisories with known causes.
+Stormwater runoff caused another 40%.
+Many more with unknown causes (about half of all closures) were certainly related to wastewater and stormwater events.

 Big Ag’s Waste Coming Ashore